Avaray/steam-status-signature-generator/README.md

 # Personal Steam Signature Generator

 > I created this script a long time ago.
 Please don't use it, unless you're just curious.
-Maybe someday, if I feel like playing with PHP again, I'll improve it and adapt it to the newer versions of PHP.
-However, that might never happen.
-I created second branch with improvements, [you can see it here](https://github.com/Avaray/personal-steam-signature/tree/making-it-modern).
-Feel invited to contribute in that branch.
+Recently I created second branch with improvements, [you can see it here](https://github.com/Avaray/personal-steam-signature/tree/making-it-modern).

 This PHP script generates image (PNG) with Steam status.
 This is personal script for just one user.